-EXCEL TIP Name cells, especially if you have many or complicated formulas.
-We have been using cell addresses and we can, of course, refer to cell A1 in a formula, but cell addresses can be difficult to read.
+We can, of course, refer to cell A1, but cell addresses can be difficult to read.
 It is good practice to name a cell or a cell range so that formulas can use natural language to reference cells.

 STEP Name cell A1 InfectionRate because this will make our future formulas easier to understand.
 If needed, search Excel's Help for "names in formulas."